-In recent years, the Institute has developed three sustainable research areas in which a large number of research activities are carried out:
+In recent years, the Institute has developed four sustainable research areas in which a large number of research activities are carried out:

 2. The Middle Eastern “saddle period”: Concepts of modernity and their formation in Arabic, Turkish and Persian;